45 residents evacuated after fire breaks out in Tampines flat

 There were no reported injuries.

-The fire, which involved the contents of a bedroom, was extinguished by firefighters using a water jet.
+The fire, which involved the contents of a bedroom, was extinguished by firefighters using a water jet, said SCDF.

 The cause of the fire is under investigation.